-- ILAE Commission on Classification and Terminology (2010) classified this group as Epileptic Spasms because spasms may continue past or even occur de novo after infancy.
+- The ILAE Commission on Classification and Terminology (2010) reclassified this group from Infantile Spasms to Epileptic Spasms, because spasms may continue past or even occur de novo after infancy.

-- It is the prototype of an epileptic encephalopathy - a condition in which epileptic abnormalities themselves contribute to the progressive disturbance in cerebral function.
+- Epileptic Spasms is the prototype of an epileptic encephalopathy - a condition in which epileptic abnormalities themselves contribute to the progressive disturbance in cerebral function.

 - There can be a profound impact on neurological development, particularly cognition and behaviour.